 In section \ref{apriori}, we give a detailed description of the matter model, the Einstein--Maxwell--Klein--Gordon equations and we enumerate all the possible a priori Penrose diagrams, following \cite{Kommemi}.
 Then, we state our main result and discuss its assumptions in section \ref{hypsection}.
 We mention previous works on uncharged models in section \ref{ChrisDaf}.
 In section \ref{spacelikeconjsection}, we explain the $r=0$ singularity conjecture and its relation to first singularities.
-We follow by a presentation of other major problems, solved or unsolved, in charged collapse in section \ref{additionnal}.
+We continue with a presentation of other major problems, solved or unsolved, in charged collapse in section \ref{additionnal}.
 The few heuristic and numerical previous works on one-ended black holes are mentioned in section \ref{numerical}.
-In section \ref{twoended}, we mention prior results on two-ended black hole and emphasize the contrast with the one-ended case.
-Finally in section \ref{outline}, we give a short outline of the proof and of the paper.
+In section \ref{twoended}, we mention prior results on two-ended black holes and emphasize the contrast with the one-ended case.
+Finally in section \ref{outline}, we give a short outline of the proof.